How to Read AC Gauges on a Car

 Understanding Your Car’s AC System

-• Compressor: This pumps refrigerant through the system.
+• Compressor: Pumps refrigerant through the system.

-• Refrigerant: The fluid that absorbs and releases heat.
+• Refrigerant: The fluid that absorbs and releases heat (R134a in most pre-2021 cars, R1234yf in newer vehicles).

 What You Need to Get Started

-• Refrigerant: Usually R-134a for most cars, but check your owner’s manual.
+• Refrigerant: R-134a for most cars built before 2021; newer vehicles use R-1234yf.
+Check your owner’s manual.

 How AC Gauges Work